ISAP Researchers' Profiles

 Daniel L. Dickerson, D.O., M.P.H.

 Daniel Dickerson, D.O., M.P.H., Inupiaq, is an addiction psychiatrist and Assistant Research Psychiatrist at UCLA, Integrated Substance Abuse Programs (ISAP).
 He also provides psychiatric and substance abuse services at United American Indian Involvement (UAII) in Los Angeles.
 His research focuses on substance abuse and HIV among American Indians/Alaska Natives and on the development of culturally relevant substance abuse treatments for American Indians/Alaska Natives.
 He is a Co-Principal Investigator on an R-01 National Institutes of Health (NIH)-funded grant, “Motivational Interviewing and Culture for Urban Native American Youth (MICUNAY),” an alcohol and drug prevention research project for urban Native American youth.
 He is also the Principal Investigator on an R-21 NIH-funded research grant, “Drum-Assisted Recovery Therapy for Native Americans (DARTNA),” a substance abuse treatment program utilizing drumming for Native Americans.
-He is also the Principal Investigator on “Strengthening the Circle, an HIV prevention program for urban Native Americans.
+He was the Principal Investigator on “Strengthening the Circle, an HIV prevention program for urban Native Americans.
 This study was funded through a sub award from an R25 NIMH-funded program, the Indigenous HIV/AID Research Training (IHART) program, at the University of Washington.

 Education and Training